 In the Thermal Replica Model Trip Curves with and without RTD, the unmarked lines are the thermal limit curves and the marked lines are the trip curves.
 From the curve without RTD, it can be seen that one can change the thermal current threshold to shift the upper portion of the trip curve right to allow the motor to run at a higher overload condition than is specified with the service factor.
-From the curve with RTD, it can be seen that the stator RTD pushes the effective thermal current threshold to 2.55 Ib (FLA) on the thermal limit curve (unmarked line).
-The marked line is the trip curve with 80% thermal capacity trip threshold, so actual effective thermal current threshold is set to 1.50 Ib (FLA), it is effectively raised to a higher level with the stator RTD.
+From the curve with RTD, it can be seen that the stator RTD pushes the effective thermal current threshold to 2.55 lb (FLA) on the thermal limit curve (unmarked line).
+The marked line is the trip curve with 80% thermal capacity trip threshold, so actual effective thermal current threshold for the trip curve is about 2.05 lb (FLA).
+Although in this case, the thermal current threshold is set to 1.50 lb (FLA), it is effectively raised to a higher level with the stator RTD.
 Keep in mind that thermal limit and trip curves shown are based on the example above.
 They will vary with other sets of the settings.